stuartpb/collected-writings/README.md

 ### Progress

 I've proposed a few scenarios in this vein in Slack, but I've yet to actually write any of them up.
+I just added *half* a story I'd wrtten a while back and had yet to commit, but it really isn't all that great without all the rest of the scenes in-between.

 ## [Primer Prime](https://github.com/stuartpb/primerprime)